 Bananas

 Bananas are highly recommended during early pregnancy.
-This fruit is a super-rich source of vitamin B6, which is a nutrient known to help relieve or reduce symptoms of morning sickness, like nausea and vomiting.
+This fruit is a super-rich source of vitamin B6, a nutrient known to help relieve or reduce symptoms of morning sickness, like nausea and vomiting.
 They also tend to be an easily tolerable carbohydrate choice when nothing else sounds good in the first trimester.
 Bananas are a great source of fiber, potassium, and vitamin C!

 Pistachios

-You can add pistachios as a garnish on salads for a colorful crunch, use them in a smoothie, add to granola, or crush them up and use them as a breading on your favorite protein.
+You can add pistachios as a garnish on salads for a colorful crunch, use them in a smoothie, add them to granola, or crush them up and use them as a breading on your favorite protein.
 Really, the options are endless when it comes to pistachios!
 If you don’t like pistachios, other nuts and seeds make great additions to a nutritious pregnancy diet too!

 Pomegranate